ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/lit-ssr.md

 Now, you can author [SSR pages](/docs/pages/server-rendering/) using Lit, including prerendering of components included via `<script>` tags.

-This example uses `default export` to expose a page level custom element with support for dynamic routing:
+This example uses a `default export` to expose a page level custom element with support for dynamic routing:

 <!-- prettier-ignore-start -->